openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/add_unsupported_problem_types.rst

 .. tags:: educator, how-to

- .. .. note: These instructions are applicable only if your Open edX site has configured...insert name of the config setting.

 In general, you should use only problem types and exercises that are either fully or provisionally supported.
 By default, only supported problem types and exercises are available in Studio for adding to courses.